 Whether you have an acute sinus infection or a sinus infection that won’t go away, so long as the congestion is severe enough, it can cause tinnitus.

 While not common, pulsatile tinnitus — tinnitus during which patients claim to hear a sound similar to and in rhythm with their heartbeat — may occur.
 This type of tinnitus is typically caused by an increase in blood flow.

 Sinusitis & tinnitus: Finding sinus ear ringing treatment

 Fortunately, sinusitis-related tinnitus tends to go away with treatment of the sinus infection.
 As a minimally-invasive procedure, balloon sinuplasty can be performed in-office in less than 20 minutes on patients with a medical sinus obstruction.

 During this procedure, your otolaryngologist uses an endoscope to place a tiny balloon within your sinus cavity.
-Once inflated, this balloon can expand your sinuses, restoring drainage to areas that are blocked or too small for mucus to flow properly.
+Once inflated, this balloon can expand your sinuses, restoring drainage to areas that were previously blocked or too small for mucus to flow properly.

 The procedure has the added benefit of requiring little-to-no recovery time, and the majority of balloon sinuplasty before and after testimonies speak to patients finding years of much-needed sinus relief.

 Balloon sinuplasty for sinusitis and tinnitus at Sinus Solutions of South Florida